frankhereford/discovery_day_aug_2025/NOTES.md

 - Stand up a local Jupyter Notebook and manage using additional libraries
   - Try not to mix technologies (`pip` and `uv`)
-- make it work with beam.ai too
+- make it work with beam.cloud too

 ## Pros & Cons